1YA Radio Station Building (Former)

-Extent includes the land described as Pt Allots 10‐11 Sec 3 City of Auckland defined on DP 874 (CT NA67C/507), Pt Allot 12 Sec 3 City of Auckland (CT NA152/135), North Auckland Land District, and the building known as 1YA Radio Station Building (Former) thereon.
+Extent includes the land described as Pt Allots 10‐11 Sec 3 City of Auckland defined on DP 874 (RT NA67C/507), Pt Allot 12 Sec 3 City of Auckland (RT NA152/135), North Auckland Land District, and the building known as 1YA Radio Station Building (Former) thereon.

 The former 1YA Building was purpose-built in 1934 as a radio broadcasting station, housing the first licensed radio station in New Zealand.
 It is a strikingly original structure, located on a ridge overlooking the commercial centre of Auckland.
 Designed with thick walls and a lack of external windows to prevent the transmission of sound, the building was one of a number commissioned by the Broadcasting Board to meet the rapid development and popularity of radio.
 Before the advent of television, radio was a significant force in the social and political life of the country.